Gradient Descent

 Learning Rate

-With this in practice, the gradient descent algorithm would look like this:
+With this in practice, the gradient descent algorithm would look like

-$$ \theta := \theta - \alpha(\frac{dJ}{d\theta})$$ where \(\alpha \) is a hyperparameter that we pick.
+$$ \theta := \theta - \alpha(\frac{dJ}{d\theta})$$ where \(\alpha \) is

 Cost Function

-Mean Squared Error: $$\frac{1}{M} \sum_{i=0}^M(y^{(i)} - a^{(L)}_i)^2$$
+$$\frac{1}{M} \sum_{i=0}^M(y^{(i)} - a^{(L)}_i)^2$$

 2D visual representation: